cafienne/getting-started/documentation/logging/readme.md

-# Cafienne Logging options
+# Cafienne Logging

 ## Introduction
 Cafienne has multiple logging configuration options.
 On the one hand they are developer oriented, on the other hand they are operational.
 For the operational logging Cafienne uses standard [Logback](http://logback.qos.ch/) libraries.
-Developers can also use this logging, but since it can be somewhat overwhelming, the case engine also has support for case instance specific log and debug messages.
+Developers can also use this logging, but since it can be somewhat overwhelming, the case engine also has support for case instance specific [log and debug messages](../debugging/readme.md).

 ## Configuration of Logback
 Inside the docker setup of the Cafienne engine, there is a folder `./src/conf`.